BradHutchings/Mmojo-Server-v2/instructions/401-Prepare-to-Convert.md

 ---
 ### Download Convert Script
-This script download the convert script from the llama.cpp repo into `$CONVERT_MODELS_DIR` directory:
+This script download the latest convert script from the llama.cpp repo into `$CONVERT_MODELS_DIR` directory:
 - View the script: <a href="../scripts/401-Download-Convert_Script.sh" target="_blank">401-Download-Convert_Script.sh</a>.
   - *On Github, you may need to right-click and choose "Open link in new tab" to open the "View script" links in a new tab.*
     <br/>